-Greater than 20 ppm (mg/L)
+Concentrations greater than 400 ppm (mg/L) may become detrimental.

-Concentrations greater than 400 ppm (mg/L) may become detrimental extreme circumstances.
+Alkalinity is the capacity of an aqueous solution (pond water) to neutralize acid.
+This is important in order to maintain a stable pH, as rapid or large shifts in pH can stress fish and even lead to death in extreme circumstances.
 Total alkalinity is the concentration of bases, primarily carbonate and bicarbonate, in the pond water.
-Alkalinity, if present at sufficient concentrations, can reduce changes in pH.
+Alkalinity, if present at sufficient concentrations, can reduce rapid changes in pH.
 Additionally, primary productivity, which is a measure of planktonic algae production that forms the basis of a pond's food chain, becomes limited when the total alkalinity falls below 30 ppm.
-Algae sequester carbon from carbon dioxide, carbonate, and bicarbonate photosynthesis.
+Algae sequester carbon from carbon dioxide, carbonate, and bicarbonate during photosynthesis.